zicna/yield-and-blocks/README.md

 #### Step 2: Enacting an iteration

-We know that we want to yield each element of the array successively to a block that we will call this method with.
+We know that we want our method to yield each element of the array successively to a block that we will call this method with.
 Let's use a `while` loop to create our iteration:

 ```ruby
 def hello_t(array)